athornton/containers-for-curmudgeons/talk.rst

 * You can leverage the underlying filesystem to help manage some of the issues.

-* Prior to Docker 1.9 you needed to do a lot of work to make this actually work like you'd expect it to.
-In 1.9 data persistence and limiting data growth became much easier.
-Use 1.9+.
+* Prior to Docker 1.8 you needed to do a lot of work to make this actually work like you'd expect it to.
+Since then, data persistence and limiting data growth have become much easier.
+Use 1.8+.

 ----